nrwl/nx/docs/shared/monorepo-tags.md

 }
 ```

-Next open the top level `tslint.json` to add the constraints.
+Next open the top level `.eslintrc` or `tslint.json` to add the constraints.

 ```json
 {